justinethier/cyclone/docs/User-Manual.md

 The Cyclone runtime can be used as a reference for how to write your own C functions.
 A good starting point would be [`runtime.c`](../runtime.c) and [`types.h`](../include/cyclone/types.h).

+## Foreign Library

+The `(cyclone foreign)` provides a convenient interface for integrating with C code, and provides higher-level constructs than `define-c`.
+See the API documentation for more information.

 ## Including a C Header File

 A C header may be included using the `include-c-header` special form.
 This special form may be used either as part of a library definition: